 - prohibiting the implementation of the investment by the non-Canadian;

 - authorising the investment on condition that the non-Canadian give undertakings or implement the investment on specified terms and conditions; or

-Given that the national security provisions have only been in force since March 2009, there is limited experience in terms of national security reviews and remedies taken by the Industry Minister or the GIC in the context of such reviews.
-Recently disclosed documents indicate that the national security provision was invoked by the industry minister to prohibit the implementation of the acquisition of Forsys Metals by George Forrest International, pending further notice (ie, pending a national security review).
+Given that the national security provisions have only been in force since March 2009, there is limited experience in terms of national security reviews and remedies taken by the industry minister or the GIC in the context of such reviews.
+Documents disclosed by Wikileaks suggest that the national security provision was invoked by the industry minister in 2009 to prohibit the implementation of the acquisition of Forsys Metals by George Forrest International, pending further notice (ie, pending a national security review).
 The transaction was subsequently abandoned, presumably before the GIC made a final decision with respect to the national security issue.

 What remedies are available to the minister?

 In a situation where the minister believes that a non-Canadian has, among other things:

 - failed to file an application for review;